Published on April 15, 2020 (over 4 years ago)

 For example, if you want your audience to interact with the streaming content you’ll need much lower latency than if you’re live streaming a concert.
 To find out what your recommended latency is, check out this comprehensive post that covers latency by use case.

 Our chart covers options from low latency and up.
-Generally, most live streaming use cases can tolerate having a standard latency of 30 seconds or more.
-If you need ultra low latency, your options for a video solution may quickly be short-listed.
-And if you have a use case that requires real-time communication (sub second latency), there’s a whole other set of solution providers for it not covered here (stay tuned for a post on virtual conference platforms coming soon!)
+Generally, most live streaming use cases can tolerate having a standard latency of 15 to 30 seconds or more.
+If you need ultra-low latency, your options for a video solution may quickly be short-listed.
+And if you have a use case that requires real-time communication (sub-second latency for things like video calls), there’s a whole other set of solution providers for it not covered here.

 Link#3.
 Player: Can you choose your own?